bilgino/angularforddd/README.md

 Ideally, the domain layer is self-contained and focused on abstracting the business domain.
 Very often frontend applications evaluate business rules that will immediately be reflected in the presentation layer, especially in SPA applications when navigating through HTML forms that have cross-dependencies in terms of distributed business rules.
 An isolated domain layer allows us to avoid domain logic leaking into other layers.
-In addition to that, we don't want to command against the server upon every user input; therefore, a domain layer in the frontend sounds like a good idea.
+In addition, we don't want to command against the server upon every user input; therefore, the domain layer pattern in the frontend architecture sounds like a good idea.

 Domain-oriented layering is often considered the first structuring criterion in Angular applications.
 However, layered architecture is independent of vertical slicing.
 It's sufficient to comply with horizontal slicing.
 The main reasons for modular segmentation in